Kanaka Dasa: In popular culture

-Kannada actor and singer from the Kannada movie industry Dr. Rajkumar played Kanaka Dasa in the movie Bhakta Kanakadasa and the movie received a good response from the public.
+Kannada actor and singer from the Kannada movie industry Dr. Rajkumar played Kanaka Dasa in the 1960 film Bhakta Kanakadasa which was well received.

 Girish Karnad made a documentary film, Kanaka-Purandara (English, 1988), on the two medieval Bhakti poets of Karnataka.

+Legacy

+Kanaka Guru Peetha

+Kaginele Kanaka Guru Peetha, a mutt established by the Kuruba community, is named in honour of Shri Kanakadasa.